 Well, don’t bet on it.
 In 1606, theaters in London were shut down because of the plague, and this was in the middle of runs of three big hits that are still famous now: King Lear, Macbeth and Volpone.

-This hasn’t stopped many of those performers from performing, and a number of Broadway stars have taken to singing to their fans from home via social media.
+This hasn’t stopped many of those performers from performing, and a number of Broadway stars took to singing to their fans from home via social media.
 In a way, this actually makes live theater even more intimate, because every single viewer has their own personal front row center seat — and they get to see the same show that everyone else does.

 Can you imagine?
 Going to see the original staging of Evita on Broadway, and Patti Lupone sings every number right to you?
 Okay, except without all of that stagecraft, because she’s singing it to you solo and a capella from her living room.
 Still… rather intimate and impressive either way.